ohpyupi/study.security-plus/forensic-incident-response.md

   * A person who has specialized knowledge and experience in a field beyond that of the average person, and thus her testimony is deemed authentic
 * Steganography
   * The art of concealing data within other data, such as hidden messages within pictures
+* Archive bit
+  * Indicates if a file has been modified since the last backup

 ### Misc.
 * RAID 5 array Imaging